-Table 2.4 shows the annual mean for the air quality monitoring station BF1 on Prebend Street was 39.52 ug/m2, just under the Government objective of 40ug/m2.
-The diffusion tube results, table 2.3 for 2009 show that all exceedances above the annual mean objective are located within the new AQMA 5.
+Table 2.4 shows the annual mean for the air quality monitoring station BF1 on Prebend Street was 42ug/m3, just above the Government objective of 40ug/m3.
+The diffusion tube results, table 2.3 for 2010 show that all exceedances above the annual mean objective are located within the new AQMA 5.
 There are also locations within the AQMA that are close to the objective.